camera-mc-dev/mc_grabber/docs/chapters/session.md

 Another advantage of letting `lftp` handle all the copying for us is that it has the ability to run multiple copy jobs in parallel - that can make a big difference when copying many small files.

+If you previously processed a session / trial / camera _without_ having `Mirror to RAID` enabled, simply re-do the debayer job.
+(The debayer tool will skip videos that already exist and thus rapidly skip through the jobs, and then the mirroring job will start ).

 #### Debayering